Birda Logo

 Conservation Status

 The IUCN has classified the Brown-billed Scythebill as Least Concern, with a large range and a population estimated to be over 500,000 mature individuals.
-Despite this, the population is believed to be decreasing, and the species is considered rare to uncommon and local in most of its range.
+Despite this, the population is believed to be decreasing, and the species is considered rare to uncommon in most of its range.
 It is sensitive to human disturbance and requires extensive tracts of unbroken forest, with some local risks due to habitat loss.

 App logo